5 Steps to Heal Autoimmune Disease

 Keeping the gut lining healthy is of upmost importance to establishing immune tolerance and heal autoimmune disease (4).
 In this article, I go over the top 10 foods to heal leaky gut.
 You will never heal autoimmune disease until you get the gut lining stable.

 Food sensitivities come about due to leaky gut syndrome and cause an inflammatory process within the gut when we consume them.
 This inflammatory process further damages an already inflamed gut and creates a worsening condition of intestinal permeability.

 As the gut lining gets even more damaged, more bacteria and protein molecules are released into the blood stream causing amplified inflammation throughout different regions of the body.
 In order for one to create immune tolerance, they will need to eliminate their food sensitivities for an undisclosed period of time (5).

 This is called an elimination diet.
 An elimination diet is simply a nutrition plan that eliminates the most common foods that contribute to inflammation along with other susceptible foods.
 As you follow this for a period of time, the level of inflammation reduces and the body is able to repair and heal itself.
+This is a critical strategy to heal autoimmune disease.
 This article goes over 5 steps to following an elimination diet.

 3. Balance Your Blood Sugar